SamJohn87/SamJohn87/README.md

 💡 Exploring the possibilities of web development.

-🌱 Currently mastering technologies like React, React Native, Express.js, Node.js, and MongoDB.
+🌱 Currently mastering technologies like React, React Native, Express.js, and Node.js.

 📚 Committed to continuous learning and staying up-to-date with industry trends.